Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Flavor instability for non-vanishing vacuum mixing

 \subsection{Neutrino flavor instabilities without non-electron flavors}

 We now explore the role of $\omega$ in the development of flavor instabilities, first focusing on the case without non-electron flavors.
 The bottom panels of Fig.~\ref{fig:Kappa_x_omega} display the instability growth rate as a function of $\omega$ for the neutrino configurations S1 and S2.
-One can see that $\kappa \simeq 0$ for $\omega=0$ (we use $\kappa_{\text{min}}=10^{-10}\mu$ as a threshold to mark the presence of flavor instabilities, see Appendix~\ref{sec:Appendix_Numerical}).
-Figure~\ref{fig:Kappa_x_omega} also shows an asymmetric behavior around $\omega=0$.
+One can see that $\kappa \simeq 0$ for $\omega=0$ (we use $\kappa_{\text{min}}=10^{-10}\mu$ as a threshold to mark the presence of flavor instabilities, see Appendix~\ref{sec:Appendix_Numerical}), but this is not the case for $\omega \neq 0$ (similar to the preliminary findings reported in Sec.~\ref{sec:example}).

+Equation~\ref{eq:I_f_theta_first_order} also suggests that the sign of $\omega$ has different implications on the growth rate: it can either contribute to the development of instabilities or have the opposite effect, according to the shape of the angular distributions.
+In fact, Fig.~\ref{fig:Kappa_x_omega} shows an asymmetric behavior around $\omega=0$.
 For the configurations without $\nu_x$ (solid curves), the flavor instability develops for $\omega>0$ ($\omega<0$) for case S1 (S2).
-This asymmetry is directly related to the different origin of the flavor stability: case S1 does not have an ELN zero-crossing, while case S2 presents an ELN zero-crossing, but it has opposite signs for $D^z_0$ and $D^z_1$.
+This asymmetry is directly related to the different origin of the flavor stability: case S1 does not have an ELN zero-crossing (but it effectively develops one because of the vacuum term), while case S2 presents an ELN zero-crossing, but it has opposite signs for $D^z_0$ and $D^z_1$.

-Figure~\ref{fig:Alpha_times_Sigma_w_neq_0_without_nu_x} shows this trend in the plane spanned by $\alpha_{\bar\nu_e}$ and $\sigma_{\bar\nu_e}$ for $\omega < 0$ ($\omega > 0$) on the left (right).
+Figure~\ref{fig:Alpha_times_Sigma_w_neq_0_without_nu_x} highlights the role of the vacuum frequency in the development of flavor instabilities in the plane spanned by $\alpha_{\bar\nu_e}$ and $\sigma_{\bar\nu_e}$ for $\omega < 0$ ($\omega > 0$) on the left (right).
 One can see that the flavor instabilities appear around $D^z_0=0$ for $\omega<0$ and around $\zeta=0$ for $\omega>0$.
 It is conceivable that new unstable regions with respect to the ones displayed in the right panel of Fig.~\ref{fig:Alpha_times_Sigma_and_Angular_Dist} develop in the proximity of the loci with $D^z_0=0$ and $\zeta=0$ since these regions mark the transition from instability to stability in the limit $\omega \rightarrow0$.
-Equation~\ref{eq:I_f_theta_first_order} also suggests the sign of $\omega$ would have different implications on the growth rate: either contribute to the development of instabilities or have the opposite effect, according to the shape of the angular distributions.

-Our findings reveal that flavor instabilities for $\omega \neq 0$ can have growth rates of $\mathcal{O}(10$--$100) \text{ km}^{-1}$ for $\mu=10^4 \text{ km}^{-1}$, consistent with the results of Refs.~\cite{Shalgar:2022rjj,Shalgar:2022lvv,Shalgar:2023aca}.
-Such instabilities might as well be present in the supernova core.
-Thus, even if $\omega\ll\mu$ in the supernova core, additional care is needed when neglecting $\omega$.